 Is Dublin expensive?

 While Dublin is less expensive than Paris, Geneva, Copenhagen, Oslo, Vienna, Helsinki and Frankfurt, it’s more expensive than the likes of Amsterdam, Berlin, Barcelona and Milan.
-Our nearest neighbours in London pay slightly more for everyday essentials
+Our nearest neighbours in London pay slightly more for everyday essen

 As a tenant or owner occupier, you are responsible for setting up your home’s utilities in your own name.
+If you’re renting, make sure your landlord tells you which companies supply your gas and electricity.
+This means you can contact them to take over the account – or move it to another supplier.

 You will need to open an Irish bank account, if only to receive your salary – most Irish employers will not deposit your pay into a foreign account.
 There are two ways to do this – in person or online.
 Either way, you won’t be able to do this before you arrive in Ireland.
 Due to anti-money laundering legislation, most Irish banks will want to meet you in person before opening an account for you.

-Ireland’s public healthcare system offers world-class care, partly funded by the government.
+Ireland’s public healthcare system offers world-class care, partly funded by the Government.

 The Programme for International Student Assessment (PISA) surveys the world’s education systems every three years.
 It tests over 500,000 students across 72 countries to measure their abilities in science, maths and reading.
 Ireland consistently excels in these tests.